 While scanning the surrounding areas, I gathered that Vida e Caffe was generally filled with yuppies (which is informal for Young Urban Professional aka YUP) and the odd friend or two catchup whilst Yo!
 Meatball and The Blend were bursting with students and stitched together with a more casual-looking crowd.

-To me, Cape Town has always collectively been the cultural hub of South Africa – with many areas having an important role in making Cape Town what it is.
+To me, Cape Town has been a cultural hub – with many areas having an important role in making Cape Town what it is.
 Roeland Street is definitely a contender in regards to that.
 The street is diverse (in terms of not only people but in experiences) and is constantly evolving through the times while staying true to its strong heritage.
 Many places in the Cape, like Camps Bay for example, have been nearly completely renovated.
-The houses, the buildings and the establishments are all focused on a specific target group and have stayed in a more contemporary lane.
-Which is more than okay but it is always a pleasure to go to a place like Roeland Street to experience the perfect combination of modern and vintage.
+The houses, the buildings and the establishments are all focused on a specific target group and have stayed contemporary.
+Unlike a place like Roeland Street where you can experience the perfect combination of both modern and vintage.

 Regardless if you were walking out of a fairly old building or out of a modern establishment in Roeland Street, you would always walk into a street filled with friendly faces, lovely aromas and into the perfect embodiment of Cape Town and South Africa’s new and old.